shivsegv/CampusSetu/README.md

     - **Delete:** Remove a job posting.
     - **View Applicants:** Navigate to the applicants page for a specific job.
 - **View Applicants (`/recruiter/jobs/:id/applicants`):** See a list of all students who have applied for a job.
 You can review their details and update their application status directly from this table.

+## Placement Cell Features

+The placement cell dashboard is designed for administrative oversight of the placement process.

+- **Dashboard (`/placement/dashboard`):** A central hub for placement cell coordinators.
+- **Job Approvals (`/placement/approvals`):** A critical feature where coordinators can view a queue of all jobs submitted by recruiters that are pending approval.
+They can approve jobs, which makes them visible to students in the job feed.

 ### Profile Data Persistence